List of Courage the Cowardly Dog characters: Noble and Hope

-Courage's Parents whose appearances resemble Courage's, except his father had a moustache and his mother wore a hat with a flower on top and holding a blue purse.
-Not much is known about his parents or even their names, although Courage's father was called Henry during one of the flashbacks, as they were seen only in "Remembrance of Courage Past" centering on flashbacks to his parents in the veterinarian's office, where Courage last saw his parents.
-They were launched into space by the Cruel Veterinarian, and Courage avoided a similar fate by escaping through a garbage chute, where he was found by Muriel.
+Noble and Hope are Courage's parents whose appearances resemble Courage's, except his father had a mustache and his mother wore a hat with a flower on top and holding a blue purse.
+Not much is known about his parents or even their names during the series, although Courage's father was called Henry during one of the flashbacks, as they were seen only in the episode "Remembrance of Courage Past" centering on flashbacks to his parents in the veterinarian's office, where Courage last saw his parents.
+They were launched into space by the Cruel Veterinarian.
+Courage avoided a similar fate by escaping through a garbage chute, where he was found by Muriel.
 The Cruel Veterinarian was trapped (by Courage, during the vet's failed attempts to send him, Muriel and Eustace into space) in the rocket, and was launched in space, crash-landing on the planet where Courage's parents and other dogs resided.

+In the prequel pilot Before Courage, their names were revealed to be Noble and Hope.